Nemanja1208/ReactThreeFiber-Fundamentals/README.md

 ## 1 -> Installed react with three, react-three-fiber and @react-three/drei

-## 2 -> Going through docs and adjusting project code from Sandbox to match needs
+## 2 -> Going through docs and video and adjusting project code from Sandbox to match needs

+## 3 -> Adding comments to explain code in detail to myself and others

+#### Some notes on the side ->

 -Talking about coordinates, Z axis is configured to be towards you in WEBGL...
 -Cube is positioned in [0, 0, 0] - meaning center...